 - JR Pass: Skip it if you're staying in Tokyo.
 Disney, Odaiba, Shibuya, and central Tokyo all use Tokyo Metro / Toei / Yurikamome — not JR. Get a Suica IC card (Apple Wallet / Google Pay supports a digital one too), load ¥5,000.

 - eSIM: ~$8–12 for a 5-day 5GB plan via Airalo / Ubigi.
-Drastically cheaper than airport-counter SIM cards and works before you land.
+Drastically cheaper than airport SIM cards.

 The 5 days at a glance

-Tripop's day-by-day timeline view shows each event as a card, color-coded by category.
+Tripop's AI generates the full skeleton from a single prompt.
 Drop in flight + hotel PDFs as photos and the app links them to the right days automatically.

 Day 1 — Arrival + first night in Shinjuku